JohannesMP/U-EAT-Events-Redux/README.md

 Currently there is also no check performed to prevent ambiguous events.

-It may make sense to Guarantee that event strings will always beforemated as `Category.<OPTIONAL.SUBCATEGORIES>.Name`, which would also elliminate the need for storing the Category as a string in `EventString` for the `PropertyDrawer` (which is only stored in the editor).
+It may make sense to Guarantee that event strings will always be formated as `Category.<OPTIONAL.SUBCATEGORIES>.Name`, which would also elliminate the need for storing the Category as a string in `EventString` for the `PropertyDrawer` (which is only stored in the editor).